 In Their Own Words Heading link

 “My UIC coursework has already proved its worth.
 It has been especially valuable for the work I’m doing at the Chicago Mercantile Exchange, and has given me fresh perspectives on investment problems.”BS '17|

-The finance curriculum prepares students for a range of opportunities in finance, including trading, corporate finance and banking.
+Our curriculum is built to help students focus on their dream careers within finance.
+The rich list of elective courses introduces students to various fields including corporate financial analysis, business valuation, investments and portfolio management, banking, international finance, trading, and risk management.
 Through close ties with finance professionals, we supplement the course materials with guest speakers from across the financial sectors.
-Our research faculty provide students with innovative educational programs that help students apply new insights to critical business problems.
+Our research faculty provides students with innovative educational programs that help students apply new insights to critical business problems.

 For a full list of curriculum requirements, visit the UIC Catalog